 - Scheduling regular forums and meetings where community members can interact with police and help influence programs and policies.

-- Restoring and building trust between youth and police by creating programs and projects for positive, consistent and persistent interaction between youth and police.
+- Restoring and building trust between youth and police by creating police-community engagement programs and projects for positive, consistent and persistent interactions.

 As stated in the report –“Trust in institutions can only be achieved if the public can verify what they are being told about…” As we have seen repeatedly in numerous cities the community continues to raise concerns regarding law enforcement transparency and how the lack of it impacts trust and engagement.
 So as we move towards establishing better police and community engagement and relations – how well transparency is integrated into police policies, practices and procedures will be paramount to trust building and collaboration.